Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-06-17-more-security.md

 ---
 title: More Security
 topics: [Setting Up the Firewall With Iptables, Automatic Security Updates]
+description: In this edition, we'll continue on with more security by learning how to manage the firewall with Iptables.
+We'll also learn how to turn on automatic security updates on Ubuntu.
 ---

 In the last edition, we talked about some basic security setup for your new servers.
 In this edition, we'll add on to that!

 I still count this as basic security - things you should do when you first get your hands on a server.
 In fact, let's just call this "Initial Security Setup, Part II".